Revolutionary to revolt: Wenger's legacy soured by Arsenal slide

 But for many Arsenal fans his exit is not before time after 14 years without winning the Premier League and facing the real possibility the Gunners could miss out on Champions League football for a second consecutive season.

 Few overseas stars plied their trade in England at the time when Wenger left Japan's Nagoya Grampus Eight to join Arsenal in 1996.
-Tabloid headlines sneered "Arsene who?".

-Born in Strasbourg, Wenger grew up on the border between France and Germany, but the majority of his managerial experience prior to Arsenal came in the glamorous principality of Monaco, where he notably won a French title in 1987/88.

-However, Arsenal vice-chairman David Dein's intuition to let Wenger loose on English football proved a masterstroke.
+Tabloid headlines sneered "Arsene who?" while Wenger's professorial looks were easy fodder for doubting fans and some cynical members of an old-school squad.

+Given Wenger had no Premier League experience and first came to Arsenal vice-chairman David Dein's attention not for his managerial acumen but for his skill at charades during a dinner party, it was a significant gamble by both parties to let the Frenchman loose on English football.

 Overhauling Arsenal's dietary and fitness regimes and introducing sports science and data analysis with remarkable results, Wenger was feted as the most innovative manager of his generation.